RocketChat/docs-old/bots/README.md

 ## How are bots hosted?

-Rocket.Chat supports bots that are hosted _outside_ of your Rocket.Chat instance.
+Like most chatbot platforms, Rocket.Chat supports bots that are hosted outside of your Rocket.Chat instance, running on an external server.
-The working logic of these bots is defined by their provider.

 For more details, see the [Bots Architecture section](bots-architecture/#bot-platforms-and-frameworks).